dtaht/blog-cerowrt/content/post/net_neutrality_customers.md

 Dear Network Neutrality advocates:

 Network neutrality is lost in the USA now.
-You are reduced to fighting rear guard actions - and at least some of your core tenets have *always been wrong*.
+You are reduced to fighting rear guard actions - and at least some of your core examples of the need for Network Neutrality have *always been wrong*.

 Off to side, for over 7 years now, has been a [huge group of engineers and scientists](https://www.bufferbloat.net) that recognized that the "buffering" problem *was not ISP